to worship God and bear witness to Christ as we allow the gospel to speak to every area of life.

 Gospel-shaped, God-glorifying, community defined by a culture of love for God, the church, and the world.

 grace-motivated living that is intent on bringing the good news of Jesus, in both word and deed, to the poor and the lost.

-The name of these groups is intentional.
+Each of us are called to be disciples of Christ.
 One may be a son, servant, sheep, evangelist, intercessor, and a great deal many other things in the kingdom of God.
 We self-identify with those kingdom specialties to which we find ourselves most drawn.
-It is only right that we do so, as we respond to God’s specific call on us as individuals.
+It is only right that we do so, as we respond to God’s specific call upon us as individuals.
 However, the primal, and universal, call of the believer is to become a follower and a learner of Jesus, also known as a “disciple”.
-A disciple’s highest goal is to say and do everything that his Rabbi (teacher) says and does.
+A disciple’s highest goal is to say and do everything that his rabbi (teacher) says and does.
 So, when it comes to being a disciple of Jesus Christ, we are talking about taking on an identity that seeks to conform to the image of Jesus in every way.
-A true disciple is never content to specialize in one area of his Rabbi’s teachings.
+A true disciple is never content to specialize in one area of his rabbi’s teachings.